The Best Defense

 I believe that during the Tribulation, God’s people will again enjoy His protection and special care.
 Our Heavenly Father will be our Source.

 I also believe the Tribulation will be a time of great harvest.
 The Lord will need Christian laborers to plant and reap souls for Christ as the world darkens.
+He’ll need us to shine as lights too.

 Am I wrong about Jesus returning soon?
 I could be—easily.
 But it doesn’t really matter.
 I will grow into a better Christian because I’ve started to take God seriously.